SopiMlab/DeepLearningWithAudio/gansynth/README-macos.md

 # GANSynth (Mac)

+TODO:

+- note that course repo needs to be cloned
+- check shell
+- note that activating an environment should update your prompt
+- other outputs
+- during magenta install, you might see errors about packages (which?)
+- what is all_instruments
+- more help for acoustic_only
+- if you ever reopen terminal, conda activate again!

 ## Prerequisites

 You should have [Purr Data](https://agraef.github.io/purr-data/) installed.
 Pd vanilla may work too, but the setup will be slightly different and we have not tested it.